 - Ridley was born in Flanders, Belgium, a region infamous for harsh cycling conditions.
-Against this backdrop Ridley engineers, tests, and refines their frame construction, race technology, tube profiles, and their own branded component line, 4ZA.
+Against this backdrop Ridley engineers, tests, and refines its frame construction, race technology, tube profiles, and its own branded component line, 4ZA.

 |Frame||Ridley Dean RS HM carbon|

 Mechanical disc brakes are more powerful than rim brakes, but less powerful than hydraulic brakes.

 |4ZA Cirrus TT (caliper rim)|

 |Hub (front)||Fulcrum Racing Quattro|

 The hub affects a bike’s rolling efficiency.
 Internally geared hubs require significantly less maintenance.

 Cassettes with a smaller range allow you to go faster; a bigger range makes climbing hills easier.